retry51776/notes/psychlogy/framework.md

 > There are so many decisions in complex problem/product;
 >
 > People uses trust`brand, representatives` and simplify`abstraction, metaphor, framework` to work around complex problem;
+> > In 2020 we have a lot debate about platform immunity; fundamentally problem is product owner makes decisions for user because user can't/won't/avoid make all decision.
 >
 > Engineer uses correlation to guess, improve solution.
 > There isn't a scientific way to predict solution for complex problem in future`past result isn't prove`.